numfocus/DISCOVER-Cookbook/about.md

 - In particular, we thank:

   - The NumFOCUS DISC Committee members who compiled the initial skeleton of this cookbook: Jennifer Klay, Reshama Shaikh, and Gina Helfrich.
+And those who set up this page: Mwai Karimi, Bojan Božić and Leonie Mueck

   - Participants in the 2017 DISC Unconference who expanded and elaborated upon the initial skeleton: Kasia Rachuta, Ashley Otero, Dave Clements, Sarah Supp, Raniere Silva, and Tania Allard.